Full spectrum vs. broad spectrum CBD oil derived from hemp plants.

 You'll hear the term "entourage effect" a lot when discussing CBD, and for good reason.
 It’s the theory that all the compounds in the hemp plant work better together than they do alone.
 Think of it as a team effort—CBD is the star player, but its performance is enhanced by the support of other cannabinoids and terpenes.
 Research suggests this synergy can make the product more effective for certain wellness goals.
 Full spectrum CBD is most associated with this effect because it includes THC, but broad spectrum products also offer a powerful team of compounds.
 This is why many people prefer spectrum products over simple CBD isolate, which contains only pure CBD.

-What is Full Spectrum CBD?
+What Exactly Is Full Spectrum CBD?

 Think of full spectrum CBD as the whole-plant option.
 When CBD is extracted from hemp, a full spectrum product keeps all the other compounds that naturally occur in the plant.
 This includes other cannabinoids (like a tiny bit of THC), terpenes (which create the plant's aroma), and flavonoids (plant nutrients).
 The big idea here is that all these components work together in synergy.